api-platform/docs/core/validation.md

 use ApiPlatform\Core\Annotation\ApiResource;
 use Doctrine\ORM\Mapping as ORM;
-use Symfony\Component\Validator\Constraints as Assert; // Symfony's builtin constraints use AppBundle\Validator\Constraints\MinimalProperties; // A custom constraint
+use Symfony\Component\Validator\Constraints as Assert; // Symfony's built-in constraints use AppBundle\Validator\Constraints\MinimalProperties; // A custom constraint

 /**